isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-08-18-post-Adanson's Monstera.md

 <section>
 	<img title="Adanson's monstera leaves.
 Photo by Jacqueline Chua." src="/images/Plants/adansonsmonstera_jacquelinechua.jpg">
-	<p>The Adanson’s Monstera has green leaf margins and leaf stalks.
-Mature leaves have holes on each side of the midrib, like a slice of swiss cheese.
-Its attractive leaves provide an interesting texture in the garden.</p>
+	<p>The Adanson’s Monstera is an attractive plant with interesting leaves that sport holes on each side of the midrib, like a slice of swiss cheese. </p>
 	<p>A <a href="/learn-more-about-gardening/glossary/#p">perennial</a> climber, the Adanson’s Monstera is a great plant for the indoor garden, and is often planted in a hanging pot or as a <a href="/page-index/hardscapes/trellises/">trellis</a> plant.</p>
 	 <br>
 </section>